Brij Mohan Kaul

-Brij Mohan Kaul (1912-1972) was a Lieutenant General in the Indian Army.
+Brij Mohan Kaul (1912–1972) was a Lieutenant General in the Indian Army.
 He served as the Chief of General Staff during 1961–1962 and was regarded as a key architect of Indian military response to the Chinese challenge.

-In October 1962, he was given the command of a newly-raised IV Corps to counter the impending Chinese invasion of NEFA (modern day Arunachal Pradesh), but it got routed by the Chinese.
+In October 1962, he was given the command of a newly raised IV Corps to counter the impending Chinese invasion of NEFA (modern day Arunachal Pradesh), but it got routed by the Chinese.

-He resigned in the aftermath of the war, and was awarded the Param Vishisht Seva Medal in 1960.
+He was awarded the Param Vishisht Seva Medal in 1960.